srishina/mqtt.go/README.md

 # Subscriber overview - client

-In order to receive messages published to a topic, the client needs to be subscribe to the interesting topics.
-The client can either use push or pull mechansim to receive messages.
-In the pull model the client can decice when to read the messages.
+In order to receive messages published to a topic, the client needs to subscribe to the interesting topics.
+The client can either use push or pull mechanism to receive messages.
+In the pull model the client can device when to read the messages.
 The messages are queued internally in the library.
 The client may run the message receiver in a separate go routine.
 In the push model the library delivers message to the client asynchronously as the PUBLISH messages are received.

 ## Pull model
 ```go